G-Node/python-odml/doc/tutorial.rst

 The printout is similar to the Document printout and gives you already the follwing information about the odML Section:

-- '<...>' indicates again that you are looking at an object
+- '<...>' indicates that you are looking at an object
 - 'Section' tells you that you are looking at an odML Section
-- 'Setup' tells you that the Section you are looking at was named 'Setup'
+- 'TheCrew' tells you that the Section was named 'TheCrew'
-- '[...]' highlights the classification type of the Section (here 'setup')
+- '[...]' highlights the classification type of the Section (here 'crew')
-- '(0)' states that this Section has zero sub-Sections attached to it
+- '(4)' states that this Section has four sub-Sections directly attached to it

-Note that the printout of the Section tells you nothing about the number of Properties, and, except the classification type of the Section, nothing about the remaining Section attributes.
+Note that the printout of the Section tells you nothing about the number of Properties, and, except the classification type of the Section, nothing about the remaining Section attributes or again the depth of a possible sub-section tree below the directly attached ones.

 The Section can be defined by the following 5 attributes: